Paraphrasing vs Coreferring: Two Sides of the Same Coin

 Event coreference resolution aims to identify and cluster event mentions, that, within their respective contexts, refer to the same event.
-The task has two variants, one in which corefering mentions are within the same document (within document) and another in which corefering mentions can be in different documents (cross-document, CD), on which we focused in this paper.
+The task has two variants, one in which coreferring mentions are within the same document (within document) and another in which corefering mentions may be in different documents (cross-document, CD), on which we focus in this paper.

-The standard dataset for the CD event coreference is ECB \cite{Cybulska2014UsingAS} and its predecessors EECB \cite{lee-etal-2012-joint} and ECB \cite{bejan-harabagiu-2010-unsupervised}.
-ECB+ contains a set of topics, each containing documents describing the same global event.
-Both event and entity coreference are annotated in ECB+, for within and cross-document coreference resolution.
+The standard datasets used for CD event coreference training and evaluation are ECB+ \cite{Cybulska2014UsingAS}, and its predecessors, EECB \cite{lee-etal-2012-joint} and ECB \cite{bejan-harabagiu-2010-unsupervised}.
+ECB+ contains a set of topics, each containing a set of documents describing the same global event.
+Both event and entity coreferences are annotated in ECB+, within and across documents.